AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

 * Both the `XStreamSerializer` and `JacksonSerializer` provide a means to toggle on "lenient serialization" through their builders.

 * Various test fixture improvements have been made, such as options to register a `HandlerEnhancerDefinition`, a `ParameterResolverFactory` and a `ListenerInvocationErrorHandler`.
-  Additionally validations have been added too, revolving around asserting scheduled events and deadline message.
+  Additional validations have been added too, revolving around asserting scheduled events and deadline message.
   The [Test Fixture](../../axon-framework/testing/commands-events.md) page has been updated to define these new operations accordingly.

 * The `TrackingEventProcessor#processingStatus` method as of 4.3 exposes more status information.